sacridini/Awesome-Geospatial/README.md

 * [NextGIS](http://nextgis.com/) - A cloud geospatial service that allows you to create web GIS right in the browser.
 * [OpenCage Geocoding API](https://geocoder.opencagedata.com/) - An API aggregating multiple open geo datasources (OpenStreetMap and others).
 * [OpenMapTiles](https://openmaptiles.com/) - Vector tiles and map services as service, self-hosted or off-line.
+* [Mergin Maps](https://merginmaps.com/) - A mobile data collection open-source platform for field data surveys based on QGIS.
+Available as service or self-hosted.

 ## DaaS - Data as a Service